-- c. any material change in the method of allocating assets to the reserve and other liabilities from the method used in the asset adequacy analysis forming the prior actuarial opinion; - d. the disclosure in ASOP No. 41, Actuarial Communications, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority); - e. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - f. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP. - 4.6 Documentation-In addition to complying with section 4.3, Documentation, of ASOP No.7, the actuary should document the following, as appropriate, for the cash flow analysis being conducted: - a. the asset adequacy analysis methods chosen; - b. the assumptions chosen; - c. the reasonableness of any prior period data, studies, analyses, or methods, that key assumptions are still appropriate, and that no material events have occurred prior to the valuation date that would invalidate the asset adequacy analysis on which the actuary's opinion is based; - d. the basis of any judgment as to the adequacy of reserves or other liabilities; - e. whether any aggregation was done, either during testing or during analysis of results; and - f. the assumed results of management actions considered in forming an opinion. - 4.7 Retention-The actuary, to the extent practicable, should take reasonable steps to ensure that the documentation will be retained for a reasonable period of time (and no less than the length of time necessary to comply with any statutory, regulatory, or other requirements).
-The actuary need not retain the documentation personally; for example, it may be retained by the actuary's employer.
+- c. any material change in the method of allocating assets to the reserve and other liabilities from the method used in the asset adequacy analysis forming the prior actuarial opinion. - 4.6 Documentation-In addition to complying with section 4.3, Documentation, of ASOP No.7, the actuary should document the following, as appropriate, for the cash flow analysis being conducted: - a. the asset adequacy analysis methods chosen; - b. the assumptions chosen; - c. the reasonableness of any prior period data, studies, analyses, or methods, that key assumptions are still appropriate, and that no material events have occurred prior to the valuation date that would invalidate the asset adequacy analysis on which the actuary's opinion is based; - d. the basis of any judgment as to the adequacy of reserves or other liabilities; - e. whether any aggregation was done, either during testing or during analysis of results; and - f. the assumed results of management actions considered in forming an opinion. - 4.7 Conflict with Applicable Law-When applicable law conflicts with this standard, compliance with such applicable law shall not be deemed a deviation from this standard, provided the actuary discloses that the opinion was rendered in accordance with the requirements of such applicable law. - 4.8 Retention-The actuary, to the extent practicable, should take reasonable steps to ensure that the documentation will be retained for a reasonable period of time (and no less than the length of time necessary to comply with any statutory, regulatory, or other requirements).
+The actuary need not retain the documentation personally; for example, it may be retained by the actuary's employer. - 4.9 Prescribed Statement of Actuarial Opinion-Any actuarial communication described in section 4.1 of this standard is a prescribed statement of actuarial opinion as described in the Qualification Standards for Prescribed Statements of Actuarial Opinion promulgated by the American Academy of Actuaries.